 We strongly recommend performing a complete backup of your WordPress site (files and data) before modifying any files on your server.

-You can learn more about a WordPress backup plugin that can automate your site backups here:
+You can learn more about a great WordPress backup plugin that can fully automate your backup process here:

 After your hosting provider notifies you that SSL has been installed and configured on your domain, do the following:

 Check that SSL is installed.
 You can do this by going here, then entering your domain name and clicking the ‘Check SSL’ button …